Service & Repair

 Safety & Security

 Each Vanderbilt student is issued a Commodore Card that serves as a student ID, allows cash free purchases at on-campus and off-campus locations, grants free rides on public transportation, and authorizes access to appropriate campus buildings.

 Our Commodore Card access system, now available on Android, iPhone, and Apple Watch, controls students’ access to:

-- His or her residence hall through the building’s designated main entryway, 24 hour a day, 7 days per week
+- Residence hall through the building’s designated main entryway, 24 hour a day, 7 days per week

 - Stairwells and elevators within the residence halls so that only building residents can access their residence hall’s floors